About falls and falls prevention

 Injuries to children often happen when you don’t expect it, because children grow and develop new skills so quickly.

-The best thing you can do to keep your child safe is to watch the new skills your child is learning, and the new places they can reach and get to – and then adjust your environment to suit.
+The best way to keep your child safe is to watch the new skills your child is learning and the new places they can reach and get to – and then adjust your environment to suit.